 In locations where Akenerji power plants operate, we aim to raise awareness and provide information to local communities about our operations.
 Through our video training on electricity generation, environmental and OHS regulations, we inform contractors, visitors, or interns who come to visit our power plants.
-We have informed about the operation of Burç and Bulam HEPP operating in Adıyaman, Uluabat HEPP operating in Bursa and Feke I, Feke II, Himmetli and Gökkaya HEPP operating in Adana and the personal security measures to be taken by the public regarding hydropower plants in general and about renewable energy and electricity production.
-With our awareness raising training courses performed as of 2013, we have reached a total of 9.137 students and 543 teachers.
-Seminars to raise the awareness of students and teachers about possible hazards and warnings about HEPP in schools could not be held due to the pandemic.
-Public awareness seminars planned in Adana, Adıyaman and Bursa within the scope of DSI Environmental Protection and Security Measures could not be held due to the Covid 19 pandemic.
-62 posters and 1520 brochures were delivered to villages and schools, while awareness activities concerning the dangers of hydroelectric power plants continued to take place.
-In 2022, new trainings will be planned with the decrease of the effects of the pandemic.
+We have informed about the operation of Burç and Bulam HEPP operating in Adıyaman, Uluabat HEPP operating in Bursa and Feke I, Feke II, Himmetli and Gökkaya HEPP operating in Adana and the personal security measures to be taken by the public regarding hydropower plants in general and about renewable energy and electricity production .
+Since 2013, a total of 10,350 students and 669 teachers have been provided with our information presentations. .
+303 posters and 3624 brochures were delivered to villages and schools, while awareness activities concerning the dangers of hydroelectric power plants continued to take place.
+In 2022, 526 students and 73 teachers were trained.
+Awareness activities concerning the dangers of hydroelectric power plants continued to take place.